fa7ad/ghst-edit/README.md

 Note: you may have to install grunt-cli globally in order to run grunt.
 The grunt command will run a set of tasks, including grunt copy, to set up the server.

+### Implementation notes

+ghostdown.js appears to be a combination of:

+* codemirror.js - CodeMirror version 3.15
+* showdown.js - A javascript port of Markdown by John Fraser
+* an immediately invoked function expression that does setup for the above

+It looks like it is from https://github.com/timsayshey/Ghost-Markdown-Editor which ghosditor is based on.